What is the Strong Cities Network?

 Why are cities important?

 To do this, cities require a network that facilitates systematic exchange of good practice, expertise and lessons learned.
-The SCN fulfils this need by connecting and empowering cities through its global network and online information and training hub.
-Please see the activities section for more information.
+The SCN fulfils this need by connecting and empowering cities through its global network, regional capacity-building, practitioner workshops and online information and training hub.

 What are the SCN’s fundamental principles?